pramsey/pramsey.github.io/_posts/2020-12-09-mapbox-morrison.md

 No doubt the board meetings are fraught.
 Managers are casting about for future sources of revenue, for places where more potential customers can be **squeeeeezed** into the sales funnel.

 I had high hopes for Mapbox as a counterweight to Google Maps, a behemoth that seems [likely to consume us all](https://www.justinobeirne.com/google-maps-moat).
-The signs that the financial vice is begining to close on it, that the promise might not be fulfilled, they shake me.
+The signs that the financial vice is beginning to close on it, that the promise might not be fulfilled, they shake me.

 So, yeah, Joe, this is big news.
 Shaking news.
 But it has nothing to do with "open source as a business model".